Rules for Single Filing Status on a Tax Return

 - Those who have become legally divorced by Dec.
 31

-- Those who are legally separated from your spouse under the terms of a court order by Dec.
+- Those who are legally separated from a spouse under the terms of a court order by Dec.
 31

-You are not considered unmarried due to legal separation if you and your spouse only move into separate households or reach a separation agreement between yourselves.
-The separation must be made into a court order.
+You are not considered unmarried due to legal separation if you and your spouse only move into separate homes or reach a separation agreement between yourselves.
+The separation must be made formal by a court order.

 When You're Considered Married

 Tax brackets and standard deductions for married taxpayers, including same-sex married couples, are different from single filers.
-These rates are doubled up to the 37% bracket, as there are two people filing taxes in the same return.
+These rates are doubled in order to equal the 37% bracket, as there are two people filing taxes in the same return.

 Married individuals who file separate returns are subject to the single tax rates and standard deduction, but some tax credits and deductions are unavailable to them when they don't file joint returns.

-Common-law spouses in the states that recognize these marriages are considered married for federal tax purposes.
-They must choose between married filing jointly and married filing singly tax status.
+Common-law spouses in the states that recognize this status are considered married for federal tax purposes.
+They must choose between married filing jointly and married filing separately tax status.